dhutapratama/docs/broadcasting.md

 <a name="listening-for-events"></a>
 ### Listening For Events

-Once you have [installed and instantiated Laravel Echo](#client-side-installation), you are ready to start listening for events that are broadcast from your Laravel application.
+Once you have [installed and instantiated Lets Echo](#client-side-installation), you are ready to start listening for events that are broadcast from your Lets application.
 First, use the `channel` method to retrieve an instance of a channel, then call the `listen` method to listen for a specified event:

 ```js
 Echo.channel(`orders.${this.order.id}`)